ogait001/academic-profile/_posts/2026-05-10-alpha-and-omega.md

 categories: [philosophy-of-time, catholic-theology, ontology]
 tags: [lemniscate, gaitan-topology, alpha-and-omega, crossing-point, cosmos, actualization, time-and-eternity, non-derivative-being, eschatology, phenomenology, philosophy-of-religion, theological-anthropology]
 lang: en
-excerpt: "An essay in speculative metaphysics arguing that the universe does not dissipate because it moves toward Omega — and that Alpha and Omega are not two points on a timeline but the single I AM who holds the entire lemniscate of the cosmos open from outside it."
+excerpt: "The Now in which you stand is the only Now that exists.
+This essay extends the lemniscate topology to a cosmic scale: from the expansion of the universe to the decimal system, from life finding its way to Alpha and Omega — the sole foundation that holds the open line from outside the line."
 doi: "10.5281/zenodo.20112294"
 record_url: "https://zenodo.org/records/20112294"
 pdf_url: "https://zenodo.org/records/20112452/files/alpha-and-omega.pdf"